Analysis | Rush Limbaugh created the politics that Trump used to win the White House

 What Limbaugh understood was that the accepted boundaries of appropriate conversation were often simply norms that could be ignored.
 Ignore them and you could reach a lot more people.
 His unapologetic toxicity was often amusing to his supporters and generally reviled by his opponents, a polarization that helped fuel attention and popularity.
 It’s easy to see why it would appeal to someone like Traficant, whose views of the Democratic establishment weren’t particularly positive and whose base aligned with Limbaugh’s.

-Limbaugh was “a lonely small-town guy who was just as smart and funny as the people who sneered at lonely small-town guys,” as The Post’s Henry Allen put it in 1992.
+Limbaugh was “a lonely small-town guy who was just as smart and funny as the people who sneered at lonely small-town guys,” as The Washington Post’s Henry Allen put it in 1992.
 That was Traficant’s pitch, too.

 In a sense, this was also what Trump keyed in on.
 He was the voice of those same Americans largely because years of consuming conservative media that had adopted Limbaugh’s approach had honed Trump’s ability to speak that same language.
 In the same way that Limbaugh gained notoriety by breaking the norms of political talk radio, Trump gained attention by breaking the norms of seeking elected office.